YEAR: 2017-2018 URL: https://www.magicleap.com/

 Magic Leap is a technology company within Mixed Reality/Augmented Reality and the biggest competitor to Microsoft HoloLens.
 In August 2018 they released Magic Leap One, their first edition hardware, and Operating System (LuminOS) and apps that I had opportunity and privilege to work on during my time at Artefact Group.

-• Design Applications and UX of OS parallel to hardware and platform being built.
+• Create design experiences and solutions for OS parallel to hardware and architecture being built.

 • Figure out and prototype within VR something that will eventually be MR/AR.
 (Big shout out to Artefact team who built and designed the prototyping tool we ended up using)

 • Design an App store for applications and games, from the ground up.

 • Design a Media streaming platform from the ground up.